jyoung4242/GH-actions-tutorial/readme.md

 Your ExcaliburJS build output should be in ./dist.

-If your build folder is different, update the workflow line:
+If your build folder is different, update the workflow line in the YAML script:

 ```bash
 gameData: ./****where your build artifacts are****